 For further information on Canadian Copyright law, see 8 Facts About Canadian Copyright Law.

-There are exceptions to the above general rule of life-plus-fifty.
+There are exceptions to the above general rule of life-plus-seventy.
 One exception is that Crown or government works in Canada are protected until published and for an additional fifty years from the date of publication.

-IMPACT OF THE USMCA ON COPYRIGHT DURATION
+IMPACT OF THE CUSMA (USMCA) ON COPYRIGHT DURATION

 Bill C-100, An Act to implement the Agreement between Canada, the United States of America and the United Mexican States was introduced into the Canadian Parliament on 29 May 2019.
 The bill entered into force on 1 July 2020.

-Canada has two-and-a-half years from 1 July 2020 to implement the change in copyright duration to life-plus-seventy.
-In the meantime, the duration of copyright protection in Canada remains life-plus-fifty.Note the the government of Canada refers to the USMCA as the Canada-United States-Mexico Agreement (CUSMA).
+Note that the government of Canada refers to the USMCA as the Canada-United States-Mexico Agreement (CUSMA).
 The agreement is also referred to as "the new NAFTA."

 Duration of Moral Rights Protection in Canada

 The Canadian Copyright Act specifically states that moral rights last for the same term as copyright.
-In Canada, moral rights protect an author's right to have their name on their work or to remain anonymous or to use a pseudonym.
+In Canada, moral rights protect an author's right to have their name on their work, remain anonymous or to use a pseudonym.
 Moral rights also protect against modifications to a work that are prejudicial to the honor or reputation of a creator.
 Further, moral rights protect against use of a work in association with a product, service, cause or institution.

-Moral rights endure for the life of the author plus 50 years from the calendar year end of the author’s death.
-This means that heirs can protect the reputation of an author's work for 50 years after the author's death.
+Moral rights endure for the life of the author plus 70 years from the calendar year end of the author’s death.
+This means that heirs can protect the reputation of an author's work for 70 years after the author's death.
 Heirs can sue on behalf of a deceased author where it seems that a modification to a work resulted in prejudice to the author’s honor or reputation, or to protect any other of the moral rights.
 Note that you cannot otherwise license or assign moral rights while alive — you can only pass them to an heir upon death.

 Duration of Copyright in Canada in Works Prepared During Employment

-The duration of copyright protection in works created during the course of employment is subject to the general rule of life-plus-fifty.
+The duration of copyright protection in works created during the course of employment is subject to the general rule of life-plus-seventy.
 Note, however, that the "life" is based on the life of the author, and not the life of the employer or copyright owner.

 For example, if Annie writes a report for her employer as part of her work duties, her employer owns the copyright in the report.
-The duration of copyright, however, is based on the life of Annie and lasts for 50 years after Annie's death (until calendar year-end.)
+The duration of copyright, however, is based on the life of Annie and lasts for 70 years after Annie's death (until calendar year-end.)

 Duration of Works of Unknown Authors